ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 #### For users who prefer the "old school" classic Jupyter interface in favor of JupyterLab

-You can access the Jupyter classic view by going to the address bar at the top of your broswer and change "lab" to "tree" in the URL.
-For, example, if your session URL is https://jupyter2.rc.colorado.edu/user/janedoe/lab ; you can change this to https://jupyter2.rc.colorado.edu/user/janedoe/tree .
+You can access the Jupyter classic view by going to the address bar at the top of your broswer and changing "lab" to "tree" in the URL.
+For, example, if your session URL is https://jupyter.rc.colorado.edu/user/janedoe/lab, you can change this to https://jupyter.rc.colorado.edu/user/janedoe/tree .

 ### Step 4: Shut down a Notebook Server

+Go to the "File" menu at the top and choose "Hub Control Panel".
 Use the `Stop My Server` button in the `Control Panel` to shut down the Jupyter notebook server when finished (this cancels the job you are running on Summit or Blanca).
-You also have the option to restart a server if desired (for example, if you want to change from a "shas" to a "sknl" server).
+You also have the option to restart a server if desired (for example, if you want to change from a "Summit Interactive" to a "Summit Haswell" server).

 Alternately, you can use the `Quit` button from the Jupyter home page to shut down the Jupyter notebook server.

 Using the `Logout` button will log you out of CURC JupyterHub.
 It will not shut down your notebook server if one happens to be running.

-# Additional edits for JH2 end here.
-Shouldn't need to edit below this.

 ### Additional Documentation